thkukuk/kubic-control/README.md

 ## Notes

-`Kubicd` does not store any informations about the state of the kubernetes cluster.
+`Kubicd` does not store any informations about the state of the kubernetes cluster except for the deployed daemonsets.
 This allows to manage the cluster with `kubectl` and `kubeadm` yourself without `kubicctl`.
+Daemonsets not installed via `kubicctl`/`kubicd` have to be updated by the admin themself, they will not be updated by `kubicctl upgrade`.
-There is only one important thing: a grain has to be set on new worker nodes: `kubicd=kubic-worker-node`.
+There is only one important thing: a grain has to be set on new worker and master nodes: `kubicd=kubic-worker-node` for worker, `kubicd=kubic-master-node` for additional master nodes.
 If nodes gets manual removed, this grain has to be deleted, too.